feideconnect/core-apis/apigkadm.md

 - `200 OK`: When the request is successful this code is returned and the a json representation of the updated object is returned
 - `400 Bad Request`: Some parameter passed was invalid
-- `401 Unauthorized`: Current user does not own the object to be updated
+- `403 Forbidden`: Current user does not own the object to be updated

 ## Fetching a gatekeeper